 All About Feelings

 Feelings focused activities give children and young adults a chance to learn about and explore the importance of ALL feelings!
 Children will make their own Punch Pillow to take home, and take part in a fun game of target practice using mini Marshmallows.
 Each child can create their own feelings mask using a variety of art materials.
-They will have the opportunity to participate in some “kitchen chemistry” while learning about how important it is to share our feelings with someone we trust, and what can happen to our body when we bottle-up upset feelings.
+They have the opportunity to participate in “kitchen chemistry” while learning about how important it is to share our feelings with someone we trust, and what can happen to our body when we bottle-up upset feelings.